leeanndroid/LightningAppBuilder/setup-environment.md

 title: Module 2&#58; Setting Up Your Environment
 ---

-In this module, you set up your environment to enable Lightning development.
+In this module, you set up your environment to enable Lightning App development.

 ## What you will learn
 - Create a Namespace
 - Enable Lightning Components in your Salesforce org
 - Upload Static Resources for use in your Lightning application

-## Step 1: Create a Namespace

-A namespace is globally unique across all Salesforce organizations.
-Namespaces are case-insensitive and have a maximum length of 15 alphanumerical characters.

-1. Login to your Salesforce Developer Edition

-1. Click **Setup** (upper right corner)

-1. Click **Create** > **Packages** (left navigation)

-1. Click **Edit** and **Continue**

-1. Enter the namespace prefix you want to register, and click **Check Availability**.
-If the namespace you entered is not available, try again until you find a namespace that is available.

-1. Click **Review My Selections**

-1. Click **Save**
+- Install Custom Component

-## Step 2: Enable Lightning Components
+## Step 1: Enable Lightning Components

 1. In Setup, click **Develop** > **Lightning Components**